Model Preserving Compression for Neural Networks: Convolutional and deep networks

-\paragraph{Deep networks} The ID pruning primitives for fully connected and convolution layers can now be composed together to prune deep networks.
-Algorithm~\ref{alg:deepID} specifies how we chain together the fully connected and convolution primitives to prune feedforward networks.
+The ID pruning primitives for fully connected and convolution layers can now be composed together to prune deep networks.
+Algorithm~\ref{alg:deepID} specifies how we chain together the fully connected and convolution primitives to prune feedforward networks, for simplicity we assume for the moment we know the desired layer sizes.
 A multi-layer neural network is pruned from the beginning to the end, where the ID is used to approximate the outputs of the original network.
-The ID pruning primitives sub-select neurons (or channels) in the current layer, and propagate the corrective interpolation matrix to the next layer.
-There are many ways one could prune a multi-layer network with these ID pruning primitives: we selected the approach in Algorithm~\ref{alg:deepID} through empirical observations (though we do not assert that it is optimal).
-Discussion on the experiments which guided our design choices can be found in the supplement.
+The ID pruning primitives sub-select neurons (or channels) in the current layer and propagate the corrective interpolation matrix to the next layer.
+There are many ways one could prune a multi-layer network with these ID pruning primitives; we selected the approach in Algorithm~\ref{alg:deepID} through empirical observations (though we do not assert that it is optimal).
 Note that as a pre-processing step before running Algorithm~\ref{alg:deepID}, batch normalization layers~\cite{batchnorm} should be absorbed into their preceding fully-connected or convolution layers, and dropout~\cite{srivastava2014dropout} layers should be removed.
-We also consider residual networks~\cite{resnet} which consist of blocks with two or more convolution layers and a skip connection: for such residual blocks we prune all but the last layer in the block.